 When I was growing up, my mom had a crock pot that she used to make exactly one thing – her “vegetable” soup, which really also contained beef short ribs.
 Midwest livin’, man.
 She also made lasagna with cottage cheese – another Midwest classic!
 So from a young age, I associated slow cookers with homemade soups like this Slow Cooker Chicken Parmesan Soup.
 Crock pots really are a great way to make soup, as the ingredients have all day to slowly simmer, release their flavors, and come together into one harmonious bowl of deliciousness.

-This Slow Cooker Chicken Parmesan Soup has all of the flavors of decadent chicken parmesan, but is much more waist-friendly than the dish that inspires it.
-Chicken broth, chicken breasts and crushed tomatoes in a crock pot all day.
+This Slow Cooker Chicken Parmesan Soup has all of the flavors of decadent chicken parmesan, but is much more waistline-friendly than the dish that inspires it.
+You simply simmer chicken broth, chicken breasts and crushed tomatoes in a crock pot all day.
 You’ll also include garlic, onion, basil, oregano and red pepper flakes for an aromatic base.

-Just before serving, the chicken breasts are removed, shredded, and then returned to the pot (just like my mom did with the short ribs in her not-so-veggie soup).
+Just before serving, you’ll remove the chicken breasts, shred them and return them to the crock pot (just like my mom did with the short ribs in her not-so-veggie soup).
 Gemelli pasta (or any long, tube-like shape of pasta) is stirred in at the same time, and in a half hour, the pasta will be cooked to al dente perfection.
 Then comes a sprinkle of Parmesan cheese, and dinner is served!